o3de/o3de.org/content/docs/user-guide/components/reference/atom/decal.md

 The **Decal** component enables an entity to project a material onto a mesh.
 A large number of overlapping decals can be applied to a single mesh.

+## Provider ##

+[Atom Gem](/docs/user-guide/gems/reference/rendering/atom/atom/)

+## Limitations ##

-There are currently a few limitations with the decal component.
+There are currently a few limitations with the decal component:
 - Only 5 total different decal sizes are currently supported.
 All decals used should be one of 5 arbitrary sizes.
 - All decal materials should specify both a base color and normal map.
 If any decal material is missing a normal map, then no decals will use a normal map.
 - The base color and normal textures must be the same size.

-## Provider ##

-[Atom Gem](/docs/user-guide/gems/reference/rendering/atom/atom/)

 ## Properties

 ![Decal component UI](/images/user-guide/components/reference/atom/decal-component-ui/decal-component-ui-01.png)